shamansir/rpd/docs/sections/participate.md

 If everything above succeeded, you may look through examples located in `/examples` folder locally, then jump through the code and actually change things, ensuring that `gulp test` passses and writing tests for new features.

-Currently there`s no `watch` mode in RPD development flow, but all the examples in `/examples` folder use plain source code, so you may use an existing example page or add your own and just change-and-refresh.
+Currently there's no `watch` mode in RPD development flow, but all the examples in `/examples` folder use plain source code, so you may use an existing example page or add your own and just change-and-refresh.
 Same applies for tests.

 Of course, you are free to create [Issues]() and submit [Pull Requests]().